-The optimization algorithm was used to search the best fit parameters of the CODET model.
-In order to implement Pikaia Algorithm, we use BELUGA, which is a MATLAB optimization package and is freely available from Medical School at University of Michigan in the virtual physiological Rat Project.
-Beluga finds in a local minimum x of an objective function an initial population of candidate solutions.
-The free parameters are defined following:
+The optimization algorithm was used to search the best-fit parameters of the CODET model.
+In order to implement Pikaia Algorithm, we use BELUGA, which is a MATLAB optimization package and is freely available from Medical School at University of Michigan in the virtual physiological Rat Project.4 BELUGA finds a local minimum x of an objective function within an initial population of candidate solutions.
+The free parameters are defined as follows: